hinto-janai/someday/README.md

 // Writer commits their patches. let commit_info: CommitInfo = w.commit();
-// The 2 operation were commited locally
+// The 2 operation were committed locally
 // (only the Writer sees them). assert_eq!(commit_info.patches, 2);